 Ask the interviewer what the next step is in the hiring process and when you should expect to receive a phone call.
 This gives you a good timeline to prepare and doesn’t leave you wondering when you might receive a call.
 Furthermore, this is a great way to show your enthusiasm for the position and your desire to work at the company.

 4. Find out how you stand up against the competition.

 There is no harm in finding out how many people you are up against.
 Ask how many other people are interviewing for this same position.
 Inquire as to how well you have done.
 You may wish to word this as, “How do I look so far in comparison to the competition?”
 Ask the question once and do not pressure the interviewer if they don’t want to discuss it.
-This tactic allows you to have an idea of how you performed and whether or not you will advance.
-Plus the interviewer will appreciate your frankness and openness.
+This tactic allows you to know how you performed and whether or not you will advance.
+Plus, the interviewer will appreciate your frankness and openness.
 You can also learn from feedback and use that at your next interview.

 5. Restate your interest in the position.

 There is nothing wrong with saying how much you want to work at this particular company.
-Don’t beat around the bush and let the interviewer guess as to whether or not you want to work there.
+Don’t beat around the bush and let the interviewer guess whether you want to work there.
 By closing out your interview with enthusiasm and interest, you’ll leave a good lasting impression.

 6. Offer a firm handshake.

 Smile, make eye contact, and firmly—but not too aggressively—grip your interviewer’s hand.
 If more than one interviewer is present, it’s best to shake everyone’s hand.
-This shows professionalism, etiquette, and potential for being a good example for your staff as well as a good team player.
-Regardless of the position you are applying for, this is the correct way to end any interview.
+This shows professionalism, etiquette, and potential for being a good example for your staff and a good team player.
+This is the correct way to end an interview regardless of the position you are applying for.

 7. Say thank you.